 Connecting the interiors to outdoor spaces

-The Queenslander is elevated.
+The Queenslander homes are generally elevated.
 This design keeps the occupants safe in the event of a flash flood.
 It also draws cold air up from beneath the house, cooling the home.

 Unfortunately, living in an elevated structure makes it impossible to have an indoor-outdoor living space.